congthanhng/Expansion-Tile-Group/README.md

 ## Sponsoring

-If this package or any other package I created is helping you, please consider to sponsor me so that I can take time to update this packages.
+If this package or any other package I created is helping you, please consider sponsoring me so that I can take time to update this package.

 <a href="https://www.buymeacoffee.com/congthanhng" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>